 If your content is scattered across your organization, it’s more likely to be wasted as no one knows where anything is.
 You should create a primary resource that lists every piece you have available.
 This can be something as simple as a spreadsheet or a more advanced content repository, but make sure you use labels or metadata to tag your content and make it easily searchable.

 To get marketing producing the content sales needs to engage prospects and drive growth, the two functions need to be tied closer together.
 Whether it’s having marketers sit in on sales calls or organizing regular content-specific catchups to address the discrepancy, a more collaborative approach will reduce the likelihood of wasted content.

-Content is often ignored both externally and internally when it doesn’t match the language and perspectives of the people it’s intended for.
+Content will often ignored both externally and internally if it doesn’t match the language and perspectives of the people it’s intended for.
 More marketers should be chatting with customers to better understand their aches and pains to create content that resonates deeper.

 Lastly, look into personalization and ABM.
 It’s hard for people to ignore your content when it seems designed specifically with them in mind.
-This kind of content is also much more likely to be used by sales as it’s created for a targeted purpose.
+This kind of content will likely be used more by sales because it’s created for a targeted purpose.